genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/04_user_interface.md

 Congratulations, you now have a local view of the application's user interface.
 We have:

 - started a local Web Server
-- made the User Interface available in a web browser
+- made the user interface available in a web browser
-- made changes to the User Interface and reflected those changes in the web browser
+- made changes to the user interface and reflected those changes in the web browser
-- a working connection between the Server and User Interface
+- a working connection between the server and user interface